nhsconnect/FHIR-NOO-API/pages/foundations/foundations_use_case_get_the_fhir_conformance_profile.md

 #### Payload Response Body ####

-- The Spine will return a `200` **OK** HTTP status code on successful retrieval of the conformance profile.
+- The Spine will return a `200` **OK** HTTP status code on successful retrieval of the capabilityStatement profile.

-An example Conformance profile is available [here](Conformance/NDOP-CapabilityStatement-1.xml) - client systems should always use the CapabilityStatement profile from the above URL as the authoritative capability statement - this is provided as an example for reference only.
+An example capabilityStatement profile is available [here](https://nhsconnect.github.io/FHIR-NOO-API/Examples/NDOP-CapabilityStatement-Example-1.xml) - client systems should always use the CapabilityStatement profile from the above URL as the authoritative capability statement - this is provided as an example for reference only.